LAST EDIT September 25, 2017

 In this example a new company must be prepared to pay out $3,000 prior to starting.
 Most insurance companies will allow the agency to make monthly payments.

-New agency owners should follow the cost avoidance strategies in the How to Start a Security Guard Company ebook.
-This book shows the reader how to drive down insurance cost.
+New agency owners should follow the cost-avoidance strategies in the How to Start a Security Guard Company ebook.
+This book shows the reader how to drive down insurance costs.

 There are some regulatory costs to get the legal paperwork filed but this shouldn't amount to much.

 These costs include obtaining a security license from the state or cities where the agency plans to provide services.